How to Grill Corn

 Say bye-bye to burnt kernels and dried-out cobs — follow these tips for perfect grilled corn.

 Freshly picked corn on the cob is a summertime treat--and it's even better grilled.
 Luckily the best way to grill corn is also the easiest way.
 We'll show you how to do it without burning or drying it out.
+And if you want a reminder on how to boil corn, head over to our story How to Boil Corn on the Cob.

 Prepare Your Grill